kubeskills/cheat-sheet/cheat-sheet.md

 # show the labels on all services in the default namespace
 kubectl get svc --show-labels

+# get the documentation for the type, under spec for a service
+kubectl explain svc.spec.type

 # edit service 'app-service' in the default namespace
 kubectl edit svc app-service